Canon Decampment: Peque Gallaga

 English Title: Gold, Silver, Death

-Additional Languages: Hiligaynon, Spanish, English, Japanese
+Additional Languages: Hiligaynon, Spanish, Japanese

 Year of Release: 1982